BohdanPoliakov/Java-Using-bitwise-operations/README.md

-# Izstrādāt programmu, kas izpilda sekojošas darbības:
+# Develop a program that does the following:
-- Izvada informācija par programmas izstrādātāju(studenta apliecības numurs, vārds, uzvārds).
+- Output information about the developer (student ID number, name, surname).
-- Ievada veselo skaitli n tipa byte.
+- Enter an integer of type n byte.
-- Izvada paziņojums "result:".
+- Outputs the message "result:".
-- Izvada vieninieku skaitu skaitļa n binārā pierakstā.
+- Outputs the number of ones in the binary notation of the number n.
-Piemēram, ja tika ievadīts skaitlis 7, tad programmai ir jāizvada 3.
+For example, if the number 7 was entered, the program must output 3.

-# Speciālās prasības programmai:
+# Special requirements for the program:
-- Neizmantot metodes Integer.bitCount() un Integer.toBinaryString().
-Uzdevuma risināšanai izmantojiet bitu operācijas.
+- Do not use the methods Integer.bitCount() and Integer.toBinaryString().
+Use bitwise operations to solve the problem.
-- Ievades kļūdas atļauts neapstrādāt.
+- Input errors are not allowed.
-- Programmas sākumā izvietot komentāru, kas satur informāciju par programmas izstrādātāju (studenta apliecības numurs, vārds, uzvārds, grupas numurs).
+- Place a comment at the beginning of the program containing information about the program developer (student ID number, name, group number).